hyperledger-archives/sawtooth-docs-archive/docs/1.1/app_developers_guide/creating_sawtooth_network.md

 -   PoET simulator consensus instead of dev mode, because dev mode\'s random-leader consensus is not recommended for multi-node or production networks.
-Sawtooth offers two versions of `PoET`{.interpreted-text role="term"} consensus.
+Sawtooth offers two versions of `PoET` consensus.
 PoET-SGX relies on Intel Software Guard Extensions (SGX) to implement a leader-election lottery system.
 PoET simulator provides the same consensus algorithm on an SGX simulator.
 -   An additional transaction processor, PoET Validator Registry, handles PoET settings for a multiple-node network.